zarusz/SlimMessageBus/README.md

 * The core of `SlimMessageBus` is "slim"
   * Simple, common and friendly API to work with messaging systems
   * No external dependencies.
-  * The core interface can be used in domain model (e.g. DomainEvents)
+  * The core interface can be used in domain model (e.g. Domain Events)
 * Plugin architecture:
   * DI integration (Microsoft.Extensions.DependencyInjection, Autofac, CommonServiceLocator, Unity)
   * Message serialization (JSON, XML)
-  * Use your favorite messaging broker as provider by simply pulling a nuget package
+  * Use your favorite messaging broker as provider by simply pulling a NuGet package
 * No threads created (pure TPL)
 * Async/Await support
 * Fluent configuration